maxammann/blog/content/posts/2021-04-21-fuzzer-requirements/index.md

 ## Architecture of the Fuzzer

 Let's remember that we aim to fuzz OpenSSL on a protocol level.
 That means we try to find implementation bugs which lead to security issues on a logical level.
 Let's say for example that our TLS client uses a DH private key for authentication.
 Now the server receives that request via a `ClientCertificate` message.
 Because of an implementation bug the OpenSSL server allow the client to skip the usually mandatory `ClientCertificateVerify` message.
-This violates the authentication security, as the server thinks that the client is authenticated without proving that the client owns the private key to the sent certificate.
+This violates the authentication security, as the server thinks that the client is authenticated without proving that the client owns the private key of the sent certificate.
 This vulnerability actually existed in OpenSSL and is known as SKIP and CVE-2015-0205 [^4].

 On a high level we try to build sane TLS messages.
 We do not try to produce invalid TLS packets which are not parsable.
-For example we are not trying to build TLS message, which contain only 4 extensions but the integer field in the message says that there are 10.
+For example, we are not trying to build TLS message, which contain only 4 extensions, but the integer field in the message says that there are 10.
 This is not a sane TLS message.
 **Therefore, a sane TLS message is defined as being parsable.
 In this fuzzer we are aiming for logical flaws in implementations.**
 Sending a TLS 1.3 `ClientHello` message without any extensions is a sane packet because it is parsable, even though the server will reject it as the Key Share extension is required in the latest version of TLS.